ProseMirror/prosemirror-changeset/README.md

 sequence of replacements, and simplifies replacments that partially undo themselves by comparing their content.

+ * **`constructor`**`: (config: {doc: Node, combine: fn(dataA: Data, dataB: Data) → Data, tokenEncoder?: TokenEncoder}, changes: readonly Change[]) => ChangeSet`: Create a changeset with the given base object and configuration.
+   The `combine` function is used to compare and combine metadata—it should return null when metadata isn't compatible, and a combined version for a merged range when it is.
+The `tokenEncoder` is used to determine how document nodes and characters are encoded for comparison during diffing.
+If not provided, the default `BaseEncoder` is used.

  * **`changes`**`: readonly Change[]`\
    Replaced regions.